swisspost/vertx-cluster-watchdog/README.md

 -------------
 ```
 {
-    "port": 7878              // Port we serve http.
+    "http.port": 7878                       // Port we serve http.
 Defaults to 7878.
+    "cluster.noconf":true                   // pass an empty HazelcastClusterManager instance to the ClusterManager
+    "cluster.host":"192.168.26.3"           // the cluster host passed to the VertxOptions
+    "hazelcast.group.name":"grp"            // the groupname passed to the Hazelcast GroupConfig
+    "hazelcast.group.password":"pw"         // the password passed to the Hazelcast GroupConfig
+    "hazelcast.net.port":8981               // the port passed to Hazelcast NetworkConfig
+    "hazelcast.multicast.group":"224.2.2.3" // the multicast group passed to the Hazelcast MulticastConfig
+    "hazelcast.multicast.port":5559         // the multicast group passed to the Hazelcast MulticastConfig
     "intervalInSec": 30,                    // In which interval the watchdog will be run.
 Defaults to 30, if the interval is set to 0 the watchdog only run once after deployment.
     "clusterMembers": -1,                   // The amount of the cluster members, defaults to -1, which lets the mod figure out itself the amount of cluster members.
     "resultQueueLength: 100"                // The amount of watchdog runs, that should be kept and considered to figure out the cluster state, defaults to 100.
 }
 ```